American Methodist Episcopal Mission: Mission in China

 In 1847, the American Methodist Episcopal Society (North) entered the field of China, and soon surpassed all others in the number of its agents and members.
 Its pioneer was Rev. Judson Dwight Collins, who passionately asked the society to enter China.
 When he was told that no money was available for the purpose, he wrote:

 Engage me a passage before the mast in the first vessel going to China.
 My own strong arm can pull me to China and can support me when I arrive there.

 Such enthusiasm was irresistible, and Collins was sent to Fuzhou, where, after ten years weary preparation, a work broke out, which spread itself over six large districts, and comprised sixty stations.
 A printing press was kept busily employed, which, in the year 1888 alone, issued 14,000 pages of Christian literature.
 A large college was in use through the generosity of a natives.
 The mission also wound along the banks of the Yangtze for three hundred miles, and had stations in Jiujiang and other large cities.
-Northwards it has churches in Beijing, Tianjin and Isunhua, with full accompaniments of schools and hospitals, and it extended westward to Chongqing, 1,400 miles from the sea.
+Northwards it had churches in Beijing, Tianjin and Zunhua, with full accompaniments of schools and hospitals, and extended westward to Chongqing, 1,400 miles from the sea.
 In 1890 it had thirty-two missionaries, seventeen lady agents, forty-three native ordained pastors, ninety-one unordained native helpers, and over four thousand communicants.